 Meditation can be an effective form of stress reduction and has the potential to improve the quality of your life and decrease your health concerns and the costs that usually go with them.
 Best of all, it can liberate you from being stuck in the past, and be fixated on the future.

-VIDEO: These Meditation Steps For Beginners Start With A Single Step
+Meditation For Beginners Start With A Single Step

-All the things that I’ve taught you here are the product of several years of meditation and mindfulness practice.
+All the things that I’ve taught you here are the product of over twenty years of meditation and mindfulness practice.
 There are lots of pitfalls, there are lots of dead ends, there are lots of false leads and false positives.

 I’ve weeded all those out and I’ve presented to you meditative practices that work.
 However, these materials will not work for you until and unless you commit to doing them.
 This way, you will be able to fully benefit from the techniques that I have described in this training.

 While that may ultimately be the truth, please understand that you must look at meditation and mindfulness as ends in and of themselves.
 In other words, they’re not just means to an end.
 They don’t just enable you to go to where you really want to go.
-Instead, they must be your destination.
-They must find some sort of value in doing them.
+Instead, meditation must be your destination.
+You must find some sort of value in doing meditation.
 That value must be in the act itself.

 If you’re able to do this, then it becomes part of you.
 It becomes part of your personality in addition to your daily routine.
 You will then be able to put yourself in a position where you will level up your ability to focus, stay in the present moment, achieve emotional distance and emotional clarity.
 Ultimately, it’s all a choice.
 You have to exercise that choice.
 You have to be responsible for yourself, your thoughts and your actions.